Fences – The Song

 Back to the subject of diversity.
 To explain the beginnings of this special song, let’s go back in time (and tie up a loose end, too).
 Mention was made earlier of Dennis earning a Doctorate-in-Diversity, so to speak.
 You might recall reading about his bandleader days (with CKLW radio’s houseband “The Pilgrims”).
 That’s when he had the first of many wonderful opportunities to perform for so many different folks.
 Lessons brought home from those wonderful audiences in his days of playing around the Detroit/Windsor area in the EARLY 60′s helped him to cope with social changes in the turbulant times of the LATE 60′s.

 Well, the play’s cathartic effect was carried home and musician-Dennis translated into music that night.
 The next day… what happened was also magical.
-CPH Manager Bryan Bryd brought “out ta da house” (as mentoring blues masters used to put it) some of the cast and company.
+As CPH Manager … Bryan broughtsome of the cast and company, “out ta da house” (as mentoring blues masters used to put it).
 Here to our home in Solon came actors KIM HAMILTON, CLEBERT FORD, BILL COBBS, who along with CAROLYN RAY continued to work their magic.
 Composer-Dennis was truly inspired to finish what he started so long ago, his song about barriers or “Fences”.
 With these bigger-than-life characters off the stage and in our living room, Dennis and Ford finished the song.
 Once Clebert returned to New York City he played a tape of the song for one very special friend of his, MARY ALICE.
 She was the actress who was honored with A TONY for her portrayal of the mother in the BROADWAY PRODUCTION of “Fences”.
 She exclaimed “Oh, August Wilson should hear this, you really captured the play!”
 Sadly, that never happened.
 AUGUST WILSON passed on without hearing this song… one that he inspired with his words.